ajlive/stuxnet-zip/README.md

 ### Development

 stuxnet.php sits on a LAP stack.

-It also requires zip to do
+Don't talk to me about Rust or whatever: if sitting on a LAP was good enough for your daddy, it's good enough for you.
+Remember the rule: "Respect your seniors."

+Requirements:

+1. Linux
+2. Apache
+3. PHP, the greatest programming language ever created.
+Remember the rule: "Be not a hater."
+You laugh at PHP but I guarantee Larry Wall is smarter than you.
+4. Zip, because you need to:

 ```
 zip -j stuxnet.zip thankyou.txt